litaliano00-dev/archlunix/README.md

 - Windows: enable Docker Desktop WSL integration
 - macOS / Linux: install Docker and Node.js
-- iOS / Android: browser version only
+- iOS / Android: browser version only (android and ios not avaible rn. still working on it)

 ## Author